Overseas Aid and International Development

 At the completion of this subject students will be able to:

-- participate in critical discussion concerning the nature of interactions between development agencies and target communities within the developed and the developing world
+- Read widely and actively participate in discussions concerning the nature of interactions between development agencies and target communities within the developed and the developing world and thereby gain a detailed picture of what international aid entails.

-- reflect critically on recent debates informing development, the motivations behind international aid, and the attendant difficulties in its delivery
+- Learn to think critically about recent debates informing development, the motivations behind international aid and the attendant difficulties in its delivery.

-- analyse why overseas aid and international development remain so contested within international relations and such a problematic context for altruistic notions of help
+- Understand why overseas aid and international development remain so contested within international relations and such a problematic context for altruistic notions of help.

 - work both independently, and collaboratively in a respectful manner with a range of people